 Pickup Truck #49 FY 2025 \$65,000 CERF

-Critic al ( Recommended Contingent on Funding

-Make Ford 11

-Model F350 Super Duty
+CriticalMakeFord

 Year 2015

 Purchase Cost \$26,676

-Purchased FY 2016 E Internet PUBLIC WORKS
+Purchased FY 2016

 Useful Life 8 years

-Current Life 8 years and the second second and the second second
+Current Life 8 years

-and the second se

 Various personnel in the Operations Division use this pickup truck to perform tasks throughout the Village.
 This truck is equipped with emergency lighting, two-way radio, and a nine-foot angling snowplow, used for plowing alleys and parking lots during snow events.
 The vehicle is also one of three pickup trucks outfitted with a large broom attachment and is used during leaf season to push piles of leaves.